Category- Allopathy

 - Yellowing of the skin or eyes (jaundice)

-How Acebrophylline works
+How Acebrophylline (sr) 200 mg works

-Acebrophylline, which works by relaxing the airway muscles and widening the bronchial passages in the lungs.
+Acebrophylline (sr) 200 mg, which works by relaxing the airway muscles and widening the bronchial passages in the lungs.
 It also reduces the thickness of mucus, making it easier to expel through coughing.
 This helps improve airflow and makes breathing more comfortable.

 Safety Measures and Warning